Noroff-FEU-Assignments/cross-course-project-Eirik-Haukeland/README.md

 - go through the setup
 - afterwords you can go to the "products" tab and add you products

+### setting links
+you need to do this so that you can accsess the wordpress rest-api
+- go to permalinks in the settings menu
+- change "Permalink structure" to "Day and name" (https://example.com/YYYY/MM/DD/sample-post/)

 ### change to code
 change the urls of the fetch request on